rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

   - a login page

 Along the way, we’ll do several things.
 We'll create a webserver that can serve up assets.
+This NodeJS-only server set up is based on the [MDN docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Node_server_without_framework).
 We'll make sure our web pages are handicap accessible and mobile friendly.
 And we'll implement both *server side rendering* and *single page app* design patterns.